3 Step Method to Calm Parenting with Alison Escalante

 What is a Should Storm?

-Alison explains that “should strom” refers to the culture of parenting criticism and anxiety where parents are constantly told what to do.
+Alison explains that “should storm” refers to the culture of parenting criticism and anxiety where parents are constantly told what to do.
 The “should storm” tells parents that if they mess up, they’ll screw up their children for life.
-Some examples of parenting that involve a lot of “shoulds” are sleep training, feeding, discipline and more.
+Some examples of parenting that involve a lot of “shoulds” are sleep training, feeding, discipline, and more.
+The “should storm” is the opposite of calm parenting.

 Both Kim and Alison agree that the “should storm” culture has gotten worse with the creation of social media.
 Now, there are “shoulds” coming at you from every social media channel from parenting groups on Facebook to Tik Tok’s and Instagram posts.